Why ATMs are really disappearing

 Running an ATM does cost money.
 Aside from the initial cost of purchasing the ATM, the cash used to the stock the machine has to be purchased, someone has to physically stock the machine with cash and receipt paper, there are insurances including public liability, possibly rent as well as anti-fraud software and hardware.

-None of this is cheap and this is why ATM2GO charges fees.
+None of this is cheap and this is why ATM2GO asks our customers to pay a convenience fee.
+This is a fee that we charge to provide them with convenient access to withdraw cash.
 We are not upselling home loans, credit cards or insurance or anything else that brings in other income streams.
 We provide ATMs so that people have convenient access to cash when they want it and we can't provide this service for free.

 To find out more about ATM2GO and how we can provide both mobile and retail ATMs click here